 It is a result of this journey that my purpose has been discovered and my passion has been ignited.
 Having walked this journey I know how extremely hard it is to navigate through.
 I want to give back to others some of what I have learned from my own experiences.
 Hence we formed The Addict’s Parents United.
 If I can be a catalyst in organizing a group of parents to come together to give strength and hope to one another as we walk this difficult journey, ultimately bringing awareness and meaningful change to the perception and treatment of addiction, then my passion will be fulfilled.

 Through our closed Facebook pages, we provide a safe place to share and support one another.
 We also work with many others throughout our communities.
 Our message is focused on giving hope, with the utmost emphasis on self-care, as we navigate through the devastation that is caused by addiction.
 As our membership has grown, we have become more involved in public advocacy for needed change in the way our society views and treats addiction.
 We are active in the advocacy for change in the current judicial approach of incarceration, of those who suffer with addiction, which has been both costly and ineffective.
-Besides our main closed support page we offer sub-groups for those of us raising grandchildren and another for those that have lost a child or family member along with a Public and Community page.
+Besides our main closed support page we offer sub-groups for those of us raising grandchildren and another for those that have lost a child.
+We also have a Public group called TAPU Alliance and a Community page.